-Ро Policy H8: Houses in Multiple Occupation, Flats and Bedsits Str ate gic Objectives SO1, SO2, SO3, SO7, SO8, SO9, SO12, SO14.
-1. do es not conflict with for the following development will only be granted where it Policy H6, and does not undermine local objectives to ustainable, inclusive and mixed communities: Multiple Occupati Extension / altera and / or the erection of buildings to create new Houses in ion (HMOs); and ation of existing HMOs including development that facilitates a number of occupiers / bedspaces.
-2. In assessing the development's impact on local objectives to create or maintain sustainable, inclusive and mixed use communities, regard will be given to all of the following relevant criteria: a. • • • • ortion of HMOs in the area and whether this proportion mount to an over concentration; b.
-The individual cha aracteristics of the building or site and immediate locality; C. existing HMO and purpose-built accommodation provision iate vicinity of the site that already impacts on local character
+Policy H8: Houses in Multiple Occupation, Flats and Bedsits

+Strategic Objectives | SO1, SO2, SO3, SO7, SO8, SO9, SO12, SO14.

+- 1. Planning permission for the following development will only be granted where it does not conflict with Policy H6, and does not undermine local objectives to create or maintain sustainable, inclusive and mixed communities: - a.
+Changes of use and / or the erection of buildings to create new Houses in Multiple Occupation (HMOs); and - b.
+Extension / alteration of existing HMOs including development that facilitates an increase in the number of occupiers / bedspaces. - In assessing the development's impact on local objectives to create or maintain sustainable, inclusive and mixed use communities, regard will be given to all of the following relevant criteria: - a.
+The existing proportion of HMOs in the area and whether this proportion amounts or will amount to an over concentration: - b.
+The individual characteristics of the building or site and immediate locality; - c.
+Any evidence of existing HMO and purpose-built accommodation provision within the immediate vicinity of the site that already impacts on local character and amenity;